Little Boy: Rehearsals

 The Little Boy pre-assemblies were designated L-1, L-2, L-3, L-4, L-5, L-6, L-7, and L-11.
-L-1, L-2, L-5, and L-6 were expended in test drops.
+Of these, L-1, L-2, L-5, and L-6 were expended in test drops.
 The first drop test was conducted with L-1 on 23 July 1945.
 It was dropped over the sea near Tinian in order to test the radar altimeter by the B-29 later known as Big Stink, piloted by Colonel Paul W. Tibbets, the commander of the 509th Composite Group.
 Two more drop tests over the sea were made on 24 and 25 July, using the L-2 and L-5 units in order to test all components.
 Tibbets was the pilot for both missions, but this time the bomber used was the one subsequently known as Jabit.
 L-6 was used as a dress rehearsal on 29 July.
 The B-29 Next Objective, piloted by Major Charles W. Sweeney, flew to Iwo Jima, where emergency procedures for loading the bomb onto a standby aircraft were practiced.
 This rehearsal was repeated on 31 July, but this time L-6 was reloaded onto a different B-29, Enola Gay, piloted by Tibbets, and the bomb was test dropped near Tinian.
-L-11 was the assembly used for the Hiroshima bomb.
+L-11 was the assembly used for the Hiroshima bomb, and was fully assembled with its nuclear fuel by 31 July.